-The bones in the skull and pectoral girdle are strongly ornamented with densely arranged fine tubercles; there is no evidence of ganoin on them (Fig. 3).
+The exposed dermal bones in the skull and pectoral girdle are strongly ornamented with densely arranged fine tubercles; there is no evidence of ganoin on them (Fig. 3).
 This ornamentation extends on a few scales around the dorsal midline immediately behind the skull.
 The bones in the snout are imperfectly preserved, but a small rectangular rostral is visible; it is traversed by a median groove corresponding to the ethmoidal commissure.
 The presence of a post rostral is unlikely, but it cannot be excluded with certainty.
 The nasals seem to be long and slender, but are poorly preserved.
 The frontal broadens in posterior direction, following the curvature of the orbit, and narrows towards the midline at the suture with the dermopterotic.
-The proportions of the bone can be estimated only roughly, the maximal width to length ratio being approximately three.
+The proportions of the bone can be estimated only roughly, the maximal length to width ratio being approximately three.
 The parietal is relatively small and almost quadrangular, with a width to length ratio of 0.85; the ratio between the parietal length and the frontal length is ~0.27.
 The trapezoidal dermopterotic is large, approximately as long as it is wide, with almost parallel medial and lateral borders, perpendicular posterior border, and posteriorly inclined anterior border.
 Its posterior and ventral borders are nearly equally long and perpendicular; they form a small, posteriorly directed posteroventral process.
-The lateral border of the dermopterotic is ~1.5 the length of the dorsal border or the length of the parietal.
+The lateral border of the dermopterotic is ~1.5 times the length of the dorsal border or the length of the parietal.
 In the back of the skull are two extrascapular bones.
 The lateral extrascapular is almost quadrangular and the medial extrascapular is subtriangular, narrowing towards and reaches the dorsal midline.
 The posterior limits of the posttemporal are unclear, but the bone is relatively large and reaches the dorsal midline.

 The circumorbital series includes the antorbital, lacrimal, two subinfraorbitals, the jugal, two postinfraorbitals, the dermosphenotic, and three supraorbitals (Fig. 3).
 The antorbital and lacrimal are very poorly preserved and their shape is only roughly estimated.
 The antorbital apparently has approximately equally large vertical and horizontal portions.
 The lacrimal is larger than the subinfraorbitals, but smaller than the jugal.
-It is almost rectangular, more than twice as long as it is high, with excavated concave dorsal border.
+It is almost rectangular, more than twice as long as it is high, with an excavated concave dorsal border.
 The subinfraorbitals are rectangular, with the anterior one slightly longer than deep, and the posterior subinfraorbital nearly twice as long as it is high, and twice as long as the length of the anterior subinfraorbital.
 The jugal is quite large, approximately as large as the lacrimal, but with a different shape.
-The Jugal is sub trapezoidal, expanding posteriorly, almost reaching the preopercle.
-It has an almost straight dorsal and anterior borders, irregularly convex posterior border, and slightly concave ventral and orbital borders.
+The jugal is sub-trapezoidal, expanding posteriorly, almost reaching the preopercle.
+It has almost straight dorsal and anterior borders, irregularly convex posterior border, and slightly concave ventral and orbital borders.
 Numerous ridges on the surface of the jugal and irregular indentations of its posterior border indicate intensive branching of the infraorbital canal.
 The ventral postinfraorbital is very badly preserved and its shape can be reconstructed only roughly.
 The dorsal postinfraorbital is trapezoidal, narrowing dorsally, somewhat deeper than it is long.
 The infraorbital sensory canal is indicated close to the orbital border of the infraorbital bones, except in the lacrimal and antorbital, and several ridges and pores indicate the presence of numerous branches, especially in the jugal and subinfraorbitals.
 Sensory lines are not clearly discernible in the lacrimal and antorbital, except for a portion of the infraorbital canal in the posterior part half of the lacrimal and several large openings in the lacrimal and antorbital.